The 4 Week Half Marathon Training Plan + Complete Guide

 #4: Take Recovery Seriously

-Take this month to focus on being an athlete.
+Take this month to focus on being an athlete, and that means respecting your rest days.

-This entails getting enough sleep every night, eating a nutritious and balanced diet with adequate caloric intake to support your training and recovery, drinking plenty of water, stretching after workouts, foam rolling, and implementing other recovery modalities as needed, such as icing, massage, etc.
+Also, get enough sleep every night, eat a nutritious and balanced diet with adequate caloric intake to support your training and recovery, drink plenty of water, stretch after workouts, foam roll, and implement other recovery modalities as needed, such as icing, massage, etc.

 #5: Strength Train